yyl-20020115/usbip-win/README.md

 ### Windows USB/IP server

-- Prepare a linux machine as a USB/IP client
+- Prepare a linux machine as a USB/IP client (or windows usbip-win vhci client)
   - Tested on Ubuntu 16.04
   - Kernel 4.15.0-29 (USB/IP kernel module crash was observed on some other version)
   - `# modprobe vhci-hcd`